rappasoft/laravel-livewire-tables/docs/filter-types/filters-daterange.md

     'inject_third_party_assets_enabled' => false,
 ```

-Noting that should you require localisation, you should also include the localisation scripts:
+Noting that should you require localisation, you should also include the localisation scripts in your app.js file:
 ```
 import '../../vendor/rappasoft/laravel-livewire-tables/resources/js/flatpickr-locales.js';
 ```